Skunk Spray: Cats

 • 1 teaspoon of liquid dishwashing soap

 Once you’ve removed the skunk spray, it’s time to wash with cat-specific shampoo.
 You should never use dog or human products because cats are sensitive to the chemicals used in those products.
 Lather well and rinse thoroughly.
 Don’t be alarmed if you smell a slight skunky order for a few weeks or even months.
-Be patient this process will take time.
-Your Cat and your noses will get through it.
+Be patient as this process will take time.
+Your cat and your noses will get through it.

 Want more content like this in your inbox?
 Sign up below!